-Backflow and Cross Connection Program
+Backflow and Cross Connection Control

 Water distribution systems are designed for one-way water flow, from the distribution system to the consumer.
 However, hydraulic conditions within the system may deviate from the “normal” conditions, causing water to flow in the opposite direction in unprotected systems.
 This is called backflow.

 Backflow occurs when the pressure in the distribution system drops, siphoning water from the consumer’s system into the distribution system.
 This is called back siphonage.
 Some water customers have non-potable materials on the premises under pressure.
 When an unprotected water line is attached to the container or pipes holding pressurized material the material may be “pumped” back into the potable water system.
 This is called back pressure.
 Either of these conditions will cause any substance that may be in contact with the water system to be directed back into the potable water supply.

 Fort Worth spends millions of dollars to purify and treat water before it is delivered to the consumer.
 However, most people are unaware that Fort Worth also expends great effort protecting the water from the possibilities of contamination or pollution while it flows through the distribution system.

 For over one hundred years, there are documented incidents of contaminants and pollutants that flowed backwards into potable drinking water supplies.
 A few water utilities instituted modest programs, as early as the 1930s, to prevent backflow from occurring.

 Federal and state regulations require water suppliers to protect their water systems from contamination or pollution.
 To do this, Fort Worth conducts surveys of high-risk facilities throughout the system.
 Through these surveys, the Fort Worth determines the extent of backflow protection that is required to protect the water supply and the public from possible contaminants.